The best drawing tablet: top graphics tablets for editing photos with a stylus

 Not particularly portable

-Wacom Intuos Pro Large's rough, tactile surface and highly sensitive stylus make it an enjoyable experience to use the Intuous for editing, and the combination of Bluetooth and USB connectivity make it easy to boot the device up and start editing your images, whether you’re a Windows or Mac user.
+Wacom Intuos Pro Large's rough, tactile surface and highly sensitive stylus make it an enjoyable experience to use for editing.
+The combination of Bluetooth and USB connectivity makes it easy to boot the device up and start editing your images, whether you’re a Windows PC or Mac user.

-The tablet supports multi-touch gestures (pinching, swiping, etc), and its shortcut keys are fully customisable, allowing you to assign them the functions of your choosing.
+The tablet supports multi-touch gestures (pinching, swiping, etc), and its shortcut keys are fully customizable, allowing you to assign functions of your choosing.
 Also useful is the Touch Ring, which gives you quick access to your favored commands and tools.
-There are smaller Intuos Pro models (Medium and Small), but the Large near-A3 sized-version is perfect if you have the space.
+There are smaller Intuos Pro models (Medium and Small), but the Large, near-A3 sized version is perfect if you have the space.

 Entry-level Wacom tablet that’s perfect for Lightroom editing